 All of the hills at the back of Skiddaw and Blencathra are within easy reach and there are many more gentle walks to be had around the local Caldbeck & Uldale area.

-The Howk limestone gorge and waterfalls, alongside the 19th century Bobbin Mill, is a hidden gem and just a short walk from Caldbeck village.
+The Howk limestone gorge and waterfalls, alongside the 19th century Bobbin Mill, is a hidden gem and just a short walk from Caldbeck.
 The view from Binsey summit is one of the best in the Lakes.

 Stunning scenery and walks everywhere and quiet too.

 Caldbeck has a village pub (The Oddfellows), a couple of lovely tea rooms, the village shop & post office as well as some interesting shops.